swcarpentry/shell-novice/01-filedir.md

 > When the meanings of the parts are the same no matter how they're combined,
 > programmers say they are **orthogonal**:
 > Orthogonal systems tend to be easier for people to learn
-> because there are fewer special cases and exceptions to keep track of.
+> because there are fewer special cases and exceptions to track.

 These then, are the basic commands for navigating the filesystem on your computer:
 `pwd`, `ls` and `cd`.
 Let's explore some variations on those commands.
 What happens